 - The iPad Mini is my preferred travel device.
-It works as a kindle, laptop (with a keyboard attachment), and slips nicely into a small purse.
-Try to bring as few electronics as you can, since these, and their chargers, can take up space and weight.
-We’ve also got some tips and tricks for using an iPhone instead of a nice DSLR.
+It works as an e-reader, laptop (with a keyboard attachment), and slips nicely into a small purse.
+Try to bring as few electronics as you can since these and their chargers can take up space and weight.

 When possible, try to ditch cases and consolidate containers as well.
-For example, I swapped out my bulky laptop case for a hardcase (when traveling for work, I’ll bring my laptop instead of the iPad) which makes it much easier to fit in the outer pocket of my backpack.
-Get creative.
+When I travel for work, I bring my laptop instead of the iPad.
+I swapped out my bulky laptop case for a hard case, which makes it much easier to fit in the outer pocket of my backpack.

 Step 4: Plan Activities in Advance

 Personally, I tend to overpack when there are a dozen different activities that I want to do on a trip (all of which require their own special type of shoes, naturally) and feel like I need to bring my own personal equipment for each.